Tomographer/tomographer/notes/MAKE_RELEASE_TODO.md

 - [ ] Make sure the binary releases for the different systems compile and run on all required systems

-- [ ] Make sure other custom modules compile against the new tomographer module version

 - [ ] Make sure `python setup.py sdist` and `python setup.py bdist_wheel` work
       for both `python2` and `python3`; if changes were made to the setup file, upload and test via [TestPyPi][testpypi] first (install on Mac and Linux).